 The Oklahoma City real estate market is notable for how affordable real estate is.
-The median home value in the Oklahoma City metro area is $187,885 (Zillow).
+As of May 2022, the typical home value in the Oklahoma City metro area is $213,799 (Zillow).
 Oklahoma has the country's fourth-lowest median home values and its condos have the lowest.
 Despite steady price appreciation, you can buy single-family homes to rent out at a fraction of the cost of a California condo.

 Housing Stock Growth Is Slow